HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 We should change it.

 As it is recommended the colors should have literal names (describe the value not how it's used).
-To help you with color naming you can use the [Material colors style](https://gist.github.com/HugoMatilla/fc24990505b9da2d081f7a7f87e3424e), use a tool like [name-that-color](https://chir.ag/projects/name-that-color/#D80E9E) or a Plugin like [this one](https://plugins.jetbrains.com/plugin/10422-name-that-color).
+To help you with color naming you can use the [Material colors style](https://gist.github.com/HugoMatilla/fc24990505b9da2d081f7a7f87e3424e), use a tool like [name-that-color](https://chir.ag/projects/name-that-color/#D80E9E) or, a Plugin like [this one](https://plugins.jetbrains.com/plugin/10422-name-that-color).

 I will use these.